Razón de ser

 Search the data dictionary for

-, and the order of the levels will be inherited from the order of appearance of the values in the data dictionary.
-Theseordered factors
+factorargument is set toTRUE, variables specified in thevrsargument will be converted toordered factors, and the order of the levels will be inherited from the order of appearance of the values in the data dictionary.
+Theseordered factorsare important to have the desired display of values when passing the resulted data frame to functions fromggplot2,gtsummary…etc.

 Let’s first view this data frame…